With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 Unlike any other predator, large cats bring out a primitive fear in humans.
-They take us back to a time when we were just as often prey as hunter, stalked silently from the grass by saber-toothed tigers and other prehistoric beasts.
+They take us back to a time when we were just as often prey as hunters, stalked silently from the grass by saber-toothed tigers and other prehistoric beasts.

 Today, big cats are still fierce hunters that can easily take down game or livestock, and a human being is, of course, no match.
 So when they start showing up in places we don't expect to see them it can be a little alarming.

 Alien cats get the blame for killing livestock and household pets, and the fear lingers that it won't be long until humans are on the menu.
 They're stealthy, like ghosts in the dark of the landscape, and Phantom Cat is the perfect nickname.